 Road transport statistics are published quarterly 150 days (five months) after the end of the reference quarter with being preliminary until publishing the annual results.

-Additional there are also flash estimates for total transport volume and total transport performance, which are published one month after the reference quarter.
+Additional there are also flash estimates for total transport volume and total transport performance, which are published one month after the end of the reference quarter.

 10.1.
 Dissemination format - News release